What are FSMO roles i.e. Flexible Single Master Operations

 RID Master Role

 All objects in a domain have unique ID known as RID.
 Relative Identifier Master role (RID role) provides the pool of RID’s to each of the Domain Controllers in a domain.
 When a DC creates a user, group, or computer object, a unique RID is assigned to each object.
 If DC having the RID is not available then none of the DC is able to renew its RID pool.
-The RID master provides a pool of 500 unique RIDs to each DC and renews their pools when 250 unique IDs remains left.
+The RID in Active Directory provides a pool of 500 unique RIDs to each DC and renews their pools when 250 unique IDs remains left.
 DC can create about 500 objects even if the RID FSMO Role is not available.

 Infrastructure Master Role